Skip to content

 To create a Single Use JWP, the issuer first generates a unique Ephemeral Key using the selected internal algorithm.
 This key-pair will be used to sign each of the payloads of a single JWP and then discarded.

-Signing payloads
+Signing Payloads

 Each individual payload is signed using the selected internal algorithm using the Ephemeral Key.